laicasaane/Svelto.ECS/README.md

 Real ECS framework for c\#.
 Enables to write encapsulated, decoupled, maintainable, highly efficient, data oriented, cache friendly, code without pain.
 Although the framework is platform agnostic \(compatible with c\# 7 and .net standard 2.0\), it comes with several Unity extensions.

 ## Why using Svelto.ECS with Unity?
-Svelto.ECS wasn't born just from the needs of a large team, but also as result of years of reasoning behind software engineering applied to game development.
+Svelto.ECS wasn't born just from the needs of a large team, but also as a result of years of reasoning behind software engineering applied to game development.
 Svelto.ECS hasn't been written just to develop faster code, it has been designed to help develop better code.
-Performance gains is just one of the benefits in using Svelto.ECS, as ECS in general is a great way to write cache-friendly code.
+Performance gains is just one of the benefits in using Svelto.ECS, as ECS is a great way to write cache-friendly code.
 Svelto.ECS has been developed with the idea of ECS being a paradigm and not just a pattern, letting the user shift completely away from Object Oriented Programming with consequent improvements of the code design and code maintainability.
-Svelto.ECS is the result of years of iteration of the ECS paradigm applied to real game development with the intent to be as fool proof as possible.
+Svelto.ECS is the result of years of iteration of the ECS paradigm applied to real game development with the intent to be as foolproof as possible.

 ## How to clone the repository:
-The folders Svelto.ECS, Svelto.Tasks and Svelto.Common, where present, are submodules pointing to the relative repositories.
+The folders Svelto.ECS and Svelto.Common, where present, are submodules pointing to the relative repositories.
 If you find them empty, you need to update them through the submodule command.
 Check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki

 ## Svelto is now distributed as Unity Package too [![openupm](https://img.shields.io/npm/v/com.sebaslab.svelto.ecs?label=openupm&registry_uri=https://package.openupm.com)](https://openupm.com/packages/com.sebaslab.svelto.ecs/)

-read this article for more information:http://www.sebaslab.com/distributing-svelto-through-openupm/
+read this article for more information: http://www.sebaslab.com/distributing-svelto-through-openupm/ or just install the package that comes from the link https://package-installer.glitch.me/v1/installer/OpenUPM/com.sebaslab.svelto.ecs?registry=https%3A%2F%2Fpackage.openupm.com

+**Note on the System.Runtime.CompilerServices.Unsafe.dll dependency and the bit of a mess that Unity Package Dependency System is:**

+Unity Package System has a big deficiency when it comes to dll dependency solving: two packages cannot point to the same dependency from different sources.
+Since Unity Collection removed the Unsafe.dll dependency, I had to distribute my own package.
+This means that if you want to use Svelto from UPM, you will need Svelto unsafe dll to be the only unsafe dll in the project.
+Otherwise you just download the source code and solve dependencies manually.

-## Official Examples
+## Official Examples (A.K.A. where is the documentation?)

+Svelto doesn't have official documentation.
+The reason is that documentation is costly to mantain and...I reckon people don't need it, thanks to the highly documented and simple mini-examples.
+Please check and study them all regardless the platform you intend to use Svelto with.

 ### * **Mini Examples**: [https://github.com/sebas77/Svelto.MiniExamples](https://github.com/sebas77/Svelto.MiniExamples) \(including articles\)
 * **Unit Tests**: [https://github.com/sebas77/Svelto.ECS.Tests](https://github.com/sebas77/Svelto.ECS.Tests)

+After that, you can get all the help you need from the official chat:

 **Official Discord Server \(join to get help from me for free!\)**